zenobio93/seat-docs/docs/admin_guides/role_based_access_control.md

 A Role is simply a collection of permissions.
 Users get assigned a roles and inherit the permissions granted by that role.
 A user can not be given a raw permission.
 Permissions can only be granted my creating a Role, assigning permissions to the Role and granting the role to a user.

 * **Affiliation**
 Affiliations allow administrators to set permissions bound to a specific entity.
 When configuring a role, permissions are granted to the role.
 When the an affiliation is set, the role effectively gives the permissions to the specified entities in the affiliation list.
 Not all roles are affected by affiliations.
 By default, only Corporation and Character roles are affected by affiliations.

 * **Entity**
 An entity is either a Character or a Corporation identified by its unique ID.

-## Examples

-### Corporation accountant
+## Example: Corporation accountant
 Lets assume you wanted to create a role for a corporation accountant.
 To acheive this, you would do the following:

 - Create a new role.
 Name it something like *Corporation Accountant*.